Skip to main content

 tip

-See Visualization on how to export a bigraph as graphics file.
+For details on how to render and export a bigraph as a graphics file, see the Visualization section.

 Elementary Bigraphs